Koshikishima Quasi-National Park

-Koshikishima Quasi-National Park (甑島国定公園, Koshikishima Kokutei Kōen) is a Quasi-National Park in the Koshikijima Islands of Satsumasendai, Kagoshima Prefecture, Japan.
+Koshikishima Quasi-National Park (甑島国定公園, Koshikishima Kokutei Kōen) is a Quasi-National Park in the Koshikishima Islands of Satsumasendai, Kagoshima Prefecture, Japan.
 It was founded in 2015 with a land area of 54.47 km2 alongside protected surrounding waters of 252.88 km2.
 It subsumes the former Koshikijima Prefectural Natural Park, founded in 1981 with a land area of 24.59 km2.